 Mick and Kerry Moylan have been volunteering for Bush Heritage for the past five years.
 Based in Victoria they regularly volunteer on different reserves around the country.
 In the past couple of years they've worked on reserves in New South Wales, South Australia, Queensland and Western Australia.
-The following article was written by Mick after he and Kerry spent a week at Charles Darwin Reserve in Western Australia helping Reserve Manager, Fiona Stewart.
+This was written by Mick after he and Kerry spent a week at Charles Darwin Reserve (WA) helping Reserve Manager, Fiona Stewart.

 Our work days are busy with many administration and cleaning tasks completed, along with a fresh paint job for the five-cubicle ablutions block and laundry area.